jls42/leapmultix/README.en.md

 ## Description

 LeapMultix is a modern interactive educational web application designed for children (ages 8–12) to master the 4 arithmetic operations: multiplication (×), addition (+), subtraction (−), and division (÷).
-The app offers **5 game modes** and **4 arcade mini-games** in an intuitive, accessible, and multilingual interface.
+The application offers **5 game modes** and **4 arcade mini-games** in an intuitive, accessible, and multilingual interface.

-**Multi-operation support:** Quiz and Challenge modes allow practice of all operations.
-Discovery, Adventure, and Arcade modes focus on multiplication.
+**Multi-operation support:** Quiz and Challenge modes allow practicing all operations.
+Discovery, Adventure, and Arcade modes focus on multiplication but are designed to support all operations.

 **Developed by:** Julien LS (contact@jls42.org)